Momofil31/skeletonization/README.md

 This repository cointains all the material (presentation, code, etc...)
 I developed for the Signal, Image & Video course project.

 ## Slides
 In releases is available the final version of the slides.
-It is also available in `presentation/build/presentation.pdf`
+It is also available in the root as `presentation.pdf`

 If you want to compile it yourself, you need a LaTex distribution with the necessary packages installed.
 A simple compilation with pdflatex should be enough to get the pdf.